nwtgck/trans-server-akka/README.md

 * Send/Get by **only common commands**, `curl` or `wget`
 * Send/Get **on your browser**
-* Send/Get with some limitations
+* Send/Get with restrictions
+  - download key
   - store duration
   - how many times you can download
 * Delete files you sent